hariprashanth97/LibraryManagementSystem/README.md

 # Library API

-A Spring Boot RESTful API to manage library borrowers and books, supporting book borrowing and returning operations with validation and concurrency control.
+A Spring Boot RESTful API to manage library borrowers and books, supporting book borrowing and returning operations with validation and business rules enforcement.

 ---